Artisan Partners (APAM)

 Founded in 1994 with a focus on autonomous investment teams and a "high-value-added" approach, Artisan Partners (NYSE:APAM) is an investment management firm that offers actively managed equity and fixed income strategies to institutional and individual investors.

-- Performance over the past five years shows its incremental sales were less profitable, as its 4.3% annual earnings per share growth trailed its revenue gains
+- Incremental sales over the last five years were less profitable as its 4.3% annual earnings per share growth lagged its revenue gains

 Why There Are Better Opportunities Than Artisan Partners